超级马里奥64(任天堂64)

 JumpStep3

 File Date: August 25, 1995 Animation #81.
-This unused animation appears to be Mario transitioning from freefall to a forward spin appears to be an early triple jump according to the name.
+This unused animation appears to be Mario transitioning from freefall to a forward spin.
+It may have been an early triple jump according to the name.

 LandBoard

 File Date: December 26, 1995 Animation #84.
-According to the iQue build's source code, It would of been used when landing from a jump on a Koopa shell.
+According to the iQue build's source code, it would have been used when landing from a jump on a Koopa shell.

 OshinWait1, OshinWait2, OshinWait3